 - Cooperate with institutions and organizations, both Khmer and Foreign, which have objectives answering the vocation of ANA and are operating in the region.

-On the 40,000 hectares of the park, a population of approximately 125,000 souls, live and work, distributed through 112 villages.
+On the 40,000 hectares of the park, a population of approximately 125,000 people, distributed through 112 villages.
 To allow families which increase in numbers to have additional dwellings without endangering the integrity of the World Heritage Site, ANA fitted out a 1,000-hectare site, and eco-village at Run Ta EK, to facilitate their re-settlement outside the Angkor Park.
 At Angkor, the population is firmly bound to the land and their traditions, even before the inscription of the site on the World Heritage List.